willmaddock/CS4360TeamApp/Docs/docs/Technical_Documentation.md

     - Display relevant weather alerts (e.g., severe weather warnings) to help users plan their parking accordingly.

 ### 4. **User Model:**

 - **Attributes:**
-    - `user_id`: Unique identifier for each user.
-    - `email`: User’s email address.
-    - `preferred_language`: Language preferences for the app interface.
+  - `preferred_language`: Specifies the language preference for the app interface.
-    - `saved_parking_spots`: A list of parking spots saved by the user.
-    - `ticket_history`: History of the user’s purchased event tickets.

 - **Functions:**
-    - User authentication and session management via Firebase Authentication.
-    - Store user preferences, such as language settings and favorite parking spots.

-## Role Permissions

-The app has several roles with varying access levels:

-- **Admin:** Can manage user accounts, including adding new users and modifying their roles.
-- **Logistics Manager:** Can approve or deny parking spot requests for users, monitor system health, and review usage statistics.
-- **Shipping Agent:** Can request access to restricted parking spots and view event-related parking details.
-- **General User:** Can view real-time parking availability, browse event tickets, and access weather updates.
+  - View the cost of parking at various lots or garages.
+  - Check the availability of parking spaces at selected lots or garages.
+  - View detailed information about parking lots or garages, including addresses and ratings.
+  - Apply proximity filters to search for parking options near the user's current location.
+  - View upcoming Denver Nuggets events.
+  - Modify the language preference for the app interface.

 ## Key External Integrations